 I can attest to the struggles of rejection, the never-ending thoughts of imposter syndrome, and the pain of personal insecurities.
-Our COO Judy Ni talks often about starting at the bottom of the restaurant hierarchy pouring water, cleaning toilets, and sweeping floors.
+Our Vice President Judy Ni talks often about starting at the bottom of the restaurant hierarchy pouring water, cleaning toilets, and sweeping floors.
 She can speak to the struggles of not just starting but especially maintaining a business day in and day out.
 Any member of our Credentialing Committee will tell you about the mindless hours chopping vegetables, the years in a faraway kitchen somewhere not knowing where your career is going, the never-ending fear of seeing your restaurant fail.

 We know what it feels like to be undervalued.
 We understand the pain of being counted out.
 But we also grasp how empowering it can be when somebody invites you into a community, affirms that you are loved, and believes in you more than you have ever believed in yourself.

 We are confident that HospitalityTogether can be a tremendous workforce program and an engine of economic opportunity for so many.
 At the center of it all, though, we intend to build an enduring organization where everyone feels value, worth, and a sense of belonging.
 These feelings are so basic — and yet, they are the foundation of creating a culture where change, progress, and impact are possible.

 And so, I welcome you to join us on this journey.
 Take a moment to learn more about HospitalityTogether.
 Check out our trailblazing Philly College Team program.
 If you have a few dollars to spare (I wouldn’t be doing my job if I didn’t ask!), consider a donation to help us drive this work forward.